 Perhaps they have made an attempt and got stuck.

 This is where I come in.
-I will show you how you can the most out of your WordPress website.
+I will show you how you can the get the most out of your WordPress website.

 The person behind Sniffle Valve